musselwhizzle/Focus-Points/README.md

 **Installation steps**

 1. Download the [plugin package](https://github.com/musselwhizzle/Focus-Points/archive/refs/tags/v3.1_pre.zip).
-A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.<br><br>
+A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.<br>

 2. Unzip the downloaded file.
-Inside the extracted content locate the plugin folder `focuspoints.lrplugin`<br><br>
+Inside the extracted content locate the plugin folder `focuspoints.lrplugin`<br>

 3. Move this folder to where you normally keep your Lightroom plugins.<br>Hint: if you don't know this location, the Plugin Manager will show you (see next step).<br>
-_MAC users_: if you have to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose  `show package content`.<br><br>
+_MAC users_: if you have to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose  `show package content`.<br>

 4. Open Lightroom and go to `File → Plug-in Manager`.<br>
 _Windows_: Click the `Add` button and select the plugin.<br>